smaugfm/home-power-tracker-bot/README.md

 Sends notifications about your home power outages with handy periodic statistics.

-It works by tracking your home router presence from outside internet.
+It works by tracking your home router presence from outside internet with periodic ICMP (ping) requests.